relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 ## Appendix D: Sync of Config Folder

-All configured Data Sources in the RelOne instance serialize their current state as a json file as well as save a csv file of all the linked monitored individuals.
-These files are saved in the config folder for each data source.
-Trace Shipper can retrieve all config folders which allows for a way to sync data sources and monitored individuals from local to remote instance.
+All Data Sources in Relativity Trace serialize their current state as a JSON file at regular intervals.
+They also save a CSV file of all the linked monitored individuals as well.
+These files are saved in a Config folder in the Source or Drop folder for each data source.
+Trace Shipper can be configured to retrieve these Config folders, which allows for a way to sync data sources and monitored individuals from local to remote instance.